kodadot/developers/developers/contributing/how-to-start-contributing.md

 To use it inside the `.vue` file, we can import it like a regular module:
 For specific purposes, we also need to import the `PrefixMixin`.
 Thanks to that app, know which indexer is using.

-> PrefixMixin is only applicable to the SubQuery indexers.
+> PrefixMixin is only applicable to the SubSquid indexers.
 To use SubSquid, please use client: 'subsquid' in the query call.

 Then we can use it like this: